mkarner07/mkarner07.github.io/_posts/2024-01-07-5-Learnings-From-Becoming-a-Department-Head-at-29.md

 - [Leaders Eat Last](https://amzn.to/3TnSvVQ) by Simon Sinek
 - [One Minute Manager Meets The Monkey](https://amzn.to/3SAZZ7E) by Ken Blanchard

 *Short Disclaimer: In this article I've used affiliate links to books I've personally read.
-When you make a purchase using these links, I receive a small commission.
+When you make a purchase using these links, the price for you stays the same, but I receive a small commission.
 However, I strongly urge you to prioritize supporting your local bookstore whenever you decide to buy a book.*